l3cube-pune/indic-nlp/L3Cube-IndicSQUAD/README.md

 The IndicSQuAD dataset retains the extractive QA format of the original SQuAD dataset.
 Each example consists of a context paragraph, a question related to the context, and the answer, which is a span of text within the context.

-The dataset details and baseline results on monolingual and multilingual BERT models are provided in the <a href=""> paper </a>.
+The dataset details and baseline results on monolingual and multilingual BERT models are provided in the <a href="https://arxiv.org/abs/2505.03688"> paper </a>.

 ## Getting Started